quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Continous Verification of ECN {#ecn-continous-verification}

 If the ECN capabiity check was successful and the endpoint continus to send ECT marked packets then continous verification is applied.
-This is detect any cases when ECN field is bleached, that is, zeroed out by a network node, likely as the result of a routing changes since the ECN capability check.
+This is to detect any cases when ECN field is bleached, that is, zeroed out by a network node, likely as the result of a routing changes since the ECN capability check.

 For each ACK_ECN frame that is received, the total number of ACKed packets are updated by adding those outstanding packets that was acknowledged by this ACK_ECN frame.
 Then the total number of ACKed packets are compared with the sum of the ECN counters.
-If ACKed packets are larger than the sum some ECN failure has occured and ECN should be disabled.
+If ACKed packets are larger than the sum, then some ECN failure has occured and ECN should be disabled.
 ECN is also disabled in case an ACK frame is received acknowleging any ECT sent packet.

 ## Proof of Source Address Ownership {#address-validation}